digitalascetic/iron-router-i18n/README.md

 #### getLangCode(path, options)

 Given the path returns the language code (or null if no language code is found in the path).
+Default implementation return the language prefix, e.g. for path `/de/about` will return "de".
+By changing `getLangCode` and `setLangCode` can be used alternatives strategies to language prefixing.

 E.g.